 Mitchell is the over confident paid assassin to kill the Prime Minister and he will do it from the home of air traffic controller, John Lupton, by shooting the plane’s fuel supply on the runway as the engines power up before takeoff.
 That might make some sense if you stop watching the film at the twenty minute point.
 Script perforation No. 2: the studio backdrop film showing the runways appear to be nearly a mile away.
 Script perforation No. 3: nevermind that Mitchell’s Fisher-Price map has the house on the wrong side of the runway.
 Nevertheless, Mitchell and Brodie abduct Lupton outside his house and everyone settles in to hear Mitchell boast about his perfect plan in overtones from the movie, “Suddenly.”

 Mitchell vows to not hurt Lupton, his wife, her visiting sister and boyfriend if they just go about their daily routine.
 But the audience is skeptical.
 He breaks his vow immediately, threatening everyone with a gun to the stomach.
 Actually not part of their daily routine.
 Brodie brings a radio to pick up the control tower chatter (Mitchell calls him a genius as he tunes in the tower) but he is annoyed at those “stinkin’ jets!” flying over drowning out the radio.
 Commercial jets had only been in service less than two years and Brodie does not like the future.
-As the tense afternoon wears on, Lupton is ordered back to the tower and when the plane is ready for takeoff he is to use a specific phrase signaling Mitchell when to shoot.
+As the tense afternoon wears thin, Lupton is ordered back to the tower and when the plane is ready for takeoff he is to use a specific phrase signaling Mitchell when to shoot.
 If he does not follow through, he will start killing his family.
 Script perforation No. 4: it is harder to hear over any radio a written note being passed to the authorities in the tower of the situation.
 Brodie rapidly returns with news of the passed note.
 Mitchell is angry.
-He grabs his revolver and to look the part, puts on his hat before approaching the room where the family and a previously wounded federal agent are being held captive.
+He grabs his revolver, and getting serious, puts on his hat before approaching the room where the family and a previously wounded federal agent are being held captive.
 Script perforation No. 5: why he puts on a hat is mysteriously funny.
 He opens the door to find the wounded special agent holding a shotgun at him.
 Mitchell quickly closes the door and perforates it with bullets.